Flight-Free-UK/flight_free_uk_website/source/posts/sorry-boss-i-ve-given-up-flying.html.markdown

 A few months after these trips I stumbled upon a ‘Heading For Extinction’ talk put on by Extinction Rebellion.
 I was completely taken back.
 I’d always thought I’d been ‘doing my bit’, reducing my plastic waste, not owning a car, and going vegan, but the problem was a couple of orders of magnitude worse than I’d thought.
 The level of injustice was heartbreaking.

-> "I’d always thought I’d been ‘doing my bit’, but the problem was orders of magnitude worse than I’d thought."
+> "I’d always thought I’d been ‘doing my bit’, but the problem was much worse than I’d thought."

 I did WWF’s [footprint calculator](https://footprint.wwf.org.uk/#/) and Global Footprint Network’s [footprint calculator](https://www.footprintcalculator.org/) and I realised that those two work flights I’d taken that year made up more than half of my carbon footprint!

 ### I could easily have said, “Oh well, those flights were offset by work so it’s fine.”

 But I think carbon offsetting is basically used as a coverup for us folk in rich countries to quell the guilt we feel about the devastation we’re causing.
 I think we shouldn’t be using our privilege to have fun at the expense of the health, livelihoods, homes and lives of others.
 We should be using our privilege to create system change for those without such privilege, and those in future generations that don’t even have a life yet, let alone a voice.
 Carbon offsetting doesn’t change the system, and it takes years to actually offset, while the devastation is already happening now.